-I have a law degree (JD) and a graduate degree (MA) from the University of Ottawa.
-My experience in the past decade with university governance, legal research, labour and employment law, and legislative procedure gives me a range of tools that I use to arbitrate disputes.
+Adam has a law degree (JD) and a graduate degree (MA) from the University of Ottawa.
+His experience in the past decade with university governance, legal research, labour and employment law, and legislative procedure gives him a range of tools that he uses to arbitrate disputes.

 What that means for parties, regardless of their industry and circumstances, is that they gain certainty of their situation in short order.
-That certainty is, in my experience, as valuable as a win in a courtroom.
+That certainty is as valuable as a win in a courtroom.
 There’s less anxiety involved because there is less waiting.
+Costs are significantly reduced.

-Areas that I focus on are small claims and landlord-tenant issues.
+Adam focuses on small claims and landlord-tenant issues.
 These fields are rife with disputes that can be resolved via simple arbitration before they become longstanding difficulties.

-Employment disputes are another area of interest in which low-cost arbitration is beneficial.
-I have experience with both sides of employment and labour relations as a union president and an employer-side researcher.
+Employment disputes are another area of interest for which Adam provides low-cost arbitration.
+He has experience with both sides of employment and labour relations as a union president and an employer-side researcher.

-I am also well-read in burgeoning contract, labour, and employment issues associated with Industry 4.0 through academic and journalistic research.
+Adam is also well-read in burgeoning contract, labour, and employment issues associated with Industry 4.0 through academic and journalistic research.
 Manufacturing and skilled labour will be increasingly displaced by automata.
 3D printing, machine learning, and artificial intelligence will radically change working life.
-I am equipped to tackle these issues alongside more traditional arbitral concerns.
+He is equipped to tackle these issues alongside more traditional arbitral concerns.

-My publications and experience with university administration also make me an ideal arbitrator for academic disputes.
+His publications and experience with university administration also make him an ideal arbitrator for academic disputes.

 The application of law to facts.
-Where possible, I will rule on matters at the hearing, with reasons to follow.
+Where possible, the arbitrator will rule on matters at the hearing, with reasons to follow.
 More complex matters will be reserved for decision.